graebnerc/evol-comparative-studies/README.md

 This repository contains the code to replicate all figures and results from the above-mentioned publication.
 It has been published as:

-> Gräbner-Radkowitsch, Claudius (2022): Elements of an evolutionary approach to comparative economic studies: complexity, systemism, and path dependent development, in: *ICAE Working Papers*, Nb 134.
-[Online]().

-The paper will be published as a chapter in the *Routledge Handbook of Comparative Economic Studies*, edited by Bruno Dallago and Sara Casagrande, in 2022.
+> Gräbner-Radkowitsch, Claudius.
+2022.
+"Elements of an Evolutionary Approach to Comparative Economic Studies: Complexity, Systemism, and Path Dependent Development." pp. 81–102 in *Routledge Handbook of Comparative Economic Systems*, edited by B. Dallago and S. Casagrande.
+London and New York: Routledge.
+[Open Access](https://www.taylorfrancis.com/chapters/oa-edit/10.4324/9781003144366-6/elements-evolutionary-approach-comparative-economic-studies-claudius-gr%C3%A4bner-radkowitsch?context=ubx&refId=c5b5bc2c-3c96-4623-a68a-157f183f95aa).

 To re-create all figures of the chapter simply run